nmittal1404/k2pagent/README.md

 1. unzip downloaded agent to any location say k2p.

 2. Make sure "java -version" command works in your environment and it return version >= 1.8.
 If required version is not available, then download (https://java.com/en/download/) and install it.
+You may have to add path to java bin directory in your PATH if it is not already present.

 3. Go to https://kloud2premise.appspot.com/agent/new and generate new agent init key.